quintel/documentation/static/releases/upcoming.md

-We continuously improve and extend the model.
+The model is continuously being improved and extended.
-No significant updates are confirmed for the next version, but stay tuned for future releases.
+No specific updates are confirmed for the next release, but stay tuned for future releases.